 How Does a Judge Decide to Award Attorney’s Fees in South Carolina?

 In South Carolina, the family court looks at 4 factors in determining whether to award fees to one party: (1) each party’s ability to pay his or her own fees, (2) the respective financial condition of each party, and (3) the effect of the fee on each party’s standard of living, and (4) the beneficial results obtained by the attorney.

-Because of the first 3 “financial” factors, if one spouse earns a six figure income, and the other spouse quit working to raise children, then the breadwinner is at serious risk to have to pay the other side’s fees.
+Because of the first 3 “financial” factors, if one spouse earns a six-figure income, and the other spouse quits working to raise children, then the breadwinner is at serious risk to have to pay the other side’s fees.
 There is no bright-line rule, and the judge decides whether to make an award on a case-by-case basis.
 Also, just because there is a breadwinner, it does not mean that person will have to pay all of the fees in every case.
-If there are significant martial assets, then the judge may decide that the homemaker can pay his or her fees out of those assets.
+If there are significant marital assets, then the judge may decide that the homemaker can pay his or her fees out of those assets.

 The 4th factor causes the judge to look at the result of the case when determining whether to make the award.
 For example, if a husband is claiming his wife cheated and should be barred from receiving alimony, that husband could incur significant attorney’s fees trying to prove the adultery at trial.
 If the judge finds the husband did not meet his burden of proof, then the judge might not award the husband any of his legal fees.